Make sure this part fits your vehicle

 A:

-Hold the throttle valve plates in the fully open position.
-At the same time, hold the choke valve plate towards the closed position using a rubber band to keep it in place.
-It is important to check the gap between the upper edge of the choke valve plate and the inside wall of the air horn.
-To adjust the gap to the specified value, bend the tang on the throttle lever.
+The throttle valve plates must be held in the fully open position.
+You can also hold the choke valve plate towards the close position by means of a rubber band tied across it.
+It is important to check if there is a gap between the top edge of the choke valve plate and the inner wall of the air horn.
+Adjusting this gap to specified value involves bending tang on throttle lever.

 Posted by GMPartsGiant Specialist